benzlokzik/telegram-kitogram/README.md

 - Only chats in the allow-list are moderated.
 Admins can manage it:
   - In a group (as admin): `/allow` to allow current chat
   - In a group: `/disallow` to remove current chat
+  - In a group: reply to a message with `/del` to delete it (admins only)
   - In a DM with the bot (admin only):
     - `/allow <chat_id> [title]`
     - `/disallow <chat_id>`